SaqibAhmadSyed/transportation-api/README.md

-# Slim-Based Template
+# Transportation-API

-A template to be used to create REST-based Web services using the latest version of **Slim** PHP micro framework.
+Create REST-based Web services using the latest version of **Slim** PHP micro framework to extract records of all STM related information.

 ## Deployment Instructions